arborchat/arborchat/technical-overview.md

 If this principle is obeyed, multiple programs can concurrently access the grove and can trust that insertions into the grove are valid.

 The existing implementation of the logic for managing a grove can be found in Go [here](https://git.sr.ht/~whereswaldon/forest-go/tree/master/grove).

+## Sprout: Simple Protocol Relaying Our Under-rated Trees

+Sprout is a simple connection-oriented protocol for exchanging updates to the Forest.
+It uses a request-response architecture, but (unlike HTTP) you can make multiple requests on the same connection without waiting for responses.
+This allows sending many requests for different parts of the Forest and then waiting until the requested data becomes available.

+At a high level, the different sprout requests are:

+- list all recent nodes of a given type (identity, community, reply)
+- list all leaf nodes in the tree rooted at a given node
+- list all ancestory nodes of a given node
+- list the forest nodes that match a given set of node IDs
+- subscribe (or unsubscribe) to all updates to a given community
+- notify a peer of a new set of nodes (if that peer is subscribed to the community in which they were created)

+The specification for Sprout lives [here](/specifications/sprout.md), and our current Go implementation is [here](https://git.sr.ht/~whereswaldon/sprout-go).

+## Relay: a unit of arbor network infrastructure

+An Arbor "relay" is analagous to a server in traditional client-server architectures, but our relays are designed to be used more widely than as soley server-side infrastructure.
+Relays speak Sprout, and can both listen on a local address and connect to a set of peer relays.
+This means that they can both act as a server and connect to a group of other servers in a mesh topology.

+We do not currently have any fancy algorithm for building optimal p2p meshes, but one might be introduced later.
+For now, we operate mostly in a semicentralized star topology where each Arbor user runs a local relay connected to a central relay on sprout://arbor.chat:7117.
+Over time we hope to expand the central infrastructure so that we can all connect to a set of peer relays that run in a geographically distributed fashion to ensure that they're unlikely to all go down at the same time.
+We also hope to build mechanisms for relays subscribed to similar communities to dynamically find and connnect directly to one another.

+Our current Go relay implementation lives [here](https://git.sr.ht/~whereswaldon/sprout-go/cmd/relay).

+## Client: a tool for manipulating the Forest

+There are many possible ways to visualize and interact with a tree-based chat application.
+Arbor clients are the programs that read Forest nodes (typically from a local grove) and render their relationships so that a human can understand them.

+We hope to explore many of the possibilities, and we encourage anyone with an idea for a new way to visualize the tree to try it out or describe it to us!

+Our current terminal client for Arbor is called `wisteria`.
+It's written in Go, and you can find it [here](https://git.sr.ht/~whereswaldon/wisteria).